Q: Tell me a bit about yourself and what you do.

 Last year I saw a speech coach to get over my fear of public speaking.
 She said something profound to me, “Can you let yourself be a beginner at this?”
 We want to be perfect at everything straight away, and we forget that there is a starting point for everything.
 This is a cause of extreme anxiety in our society.
 This unwillingness to be a beginner at anything.
 To be perfect at everything we do.
 We don’t branch out, we don’t leave our comfort zones.
 How will our children look up to us if we always have to be perfect and never do anything we are not immediately good at?

 Flexibility comes with time but first, you have to be flexible in your mind.
 Open to learning again.
 To spending time in yoga class practicing the skills that are presented to you.
 It’s called Yoga Practice for a reason.
 We are never “finished”, it’s a continuous, unending practice.
 The deeper you go, the closer you get to your true self.
 It’s a pursuit worthy of your time, worth the foray into the unknown.

 Q: What has been the biggest lesson that Yoga and Meditation have taught you?

 That my thoughts are not real.
 My God, I used to think some amazingly out-there stuff.
 Created scenarios that I truly believed.
-Came up with reasons for people being the way they are, for their behaviour.
+Came up with reasons for people being the way they are, for their behavior.
 We can never know somebody else but we can ask them why and listen.

 Don’t let your mind convince you that it’s right.
-We create a fictional “reality” and then it colours everything that we do.
+We create a fictional “reality” and then it colors everything that we do.
 The mind is an incredible tool for planning and executing creative vision but we mistakenly think we are our mind.
 We are not using our mind, it is using us.
-When you can step back and see that you are separate to your mind, that you can watch your thoughts.
+When you can step back and see that you are separate from your mind, that you can watch your thoughts.
 It’s truly enlightening.
 This is yoga.